Alternate states and intermingledness in complex high-dimensional systems: Data and code availability statement

 \section{Data and code availability statement}

 The raw simulation data of the Veros model are deposited in the Electronic Research Data Archive repository of the University of Copenhagen at \url{https://sid.erda.dk/sharelink/BMov9nurth}.
-The MAOOAM model~\cite{demaeyer2025a} is open source and can be accessed at \href{https://github.com/Climdyn/qgs/tree/v1.0.0}.
+The MAOOAM model~\cite{demaeyer2025a} is open source and can be accessed at \url{https://github.com/Climdyn/qgs/tree/v1.0.0}.
 The dataset produced using the MAOOAM model is not open access but available upon request.
 The exoplanet habitability dataset is available in \cite{ExoPlaSim}.

 The code that reproduces the figures of this article is open source and also includes a guiding Jupyter notebook for applying the workflow to new data.
 It is available on GitHub under the URL \href{https://github.com/Datseris/ComplexMultistability}{\texttt{github.com/Datseris/ComplexMultistability}} and archived on Zenodo~\cite{codebase}.
-The measure of intermingledess is available in the aforementioned codebase but it is also implemented as part of the global continuation functionality of DynamicalSystems.jl~\cite{Datseris2018DynamicalSystemsjl}.
+The measure of intermingledess is available in the aforementioned codebase but it is also implemented in the Attractors.jl subpackage of DynamicalSystems.jl~\cite{Datseris2018DynamicalSystemsjl}.